Chart Color Schemes

 Inverell Surrounds - West has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects likely impacting the area.
+AreaSearch has identified five projects likely to impact the area.
 Key projects include Bunnings Warehouse Inverell, Main Road Gilgai South Rehabilitation, Inverell Hospital Redevelopment, and Inland Rail - Narrabri to North Star - Phase One.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.